suksham98/Ecommerce-Backend/README.md

 # Django Boilerplate
-### This is a _basic setup_ of the project, we can start any Django Project from this setup.
+### This is a _demo backend_, we can start any Django Backend Project from this setup.

 You can also check my other repositories on My [GitHub Account](https://github.com/aryasuksham/)